 - How will the existing sites, equipment, systems, and processes be modified?

 - What specific items can be changed to improve energy efficiency and reduce energy consumption over time?

 - What is the right energy source for this application?

 - What operational controls are needed to achieve and sustain design intended energy performance?

-For energy-efficient designs to achieve their full potential, the design process should be coupled with proper operational control.
-Since equipment controls can be bypassed or disabled, an operational control strategy must be combined with efficient design to make sure that anticipated savings are achieved.
+For energy-efficient designs to achieve their full potential, the design process should be coupled with proper operational controls.
+Since equipment controls can be bypassed or disabled, an operational control strategy should be combined with efficient design to ensure anticipated energy savings are achieved.

 Once the questions above have been answered, take action to improve energy performance.
-The results of the energy performance evaluation must be incorporated, where appropriate, into the specification, design, and procurement activities related to the project.
+The results of the energy performance considerations must be incorporated, where applicable, into the specification, design, and procurement activities related to the project.
 This should ensure that the decisions on energy efficiency related to the design are carried out.
-Incorporating results into procurement specifications and activities keeps the purchasing function in the loop, ensures their awareness of procurement requirements to support the energy performance improvement, and provides the justification for any additional costs.
+Incorporating results into procurement specifications and activities keeps the purchasing department involved, ensures their awareness of procurement requirements to support energy performance improvements, and provides the justification for any additional costs.

-When designing or upgrading facilities, equipment, systems, or processes that can significantly impact energy performance, pay close attention to how new energy-efficient technology is specified, applied, and used in order to avoid misapplications.
+When designing or upgrading sites, equipment, systems, or processes that can significantly impact energy performance, pay close attention to how new energy-efficient technology is specified, applied, and used in order to avoid misapplications.
 Installation of “energy-efficient” equipment does not ensure improved efficiency if the retrofit is not properly specified.
 Moreover, no energy-efficient technology will capture savings when installed or programmed incorrectly.
-(See Example Misapplications of Energy-Efficient Technologies )

-Maintain a record of the results of design activities to show energy considerations were properly addressed in the process.
-This can take a variety of forms, such as a completed checklist, meeting minutes, design drawings, purchasing specifications, project records, and more.
+Retain documented information on the results of design activities to show energy considerations were properly addressed.
+This can take a variety of forms, such as completed checklists, meeting minutes, design drawings, purchasing specifications, and project records.